 For the claim concerning the Ein--Lazarsfeld adjoint ideal sheaf, take $\sigma = 1$ and assume further that $\pi^{-1}_*S$ is smooth (thus having disjoint irreducible components).
-Following the previous arguments, it can be checked directly from \eqref{eq:definition-alg-ELAdjidl} and the computation in \cite{Chan_on-L2-ext-with-lc-measures}*{Prop.~2.2.1} that
+Following the previous arguments, it can be checked directly from \eqref{eq:definition-alg-ELAdjidl}, the expression in \eqref{eq:pf:ptwise-RTF-pullback} and the computation in \cite{Chan_on-L2-ext-with-lc-measures}*{Prop.~2.2.1} that